WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/assets/clothingIcons/README.md

 ```
 frontend/
 ├── src/        # Includes the entire app set-up and UI design, and handles any user interactions
-│   ├── assets       # Holds all images for the app
+│   ├── assets/       # Holds all images for the app
-│   │   ├── clothingIcons    # Clothing icons for closet
+│   │   ├── clothingIcons/    # Clothing icons for closet
 │   │   │   ├── Backpack.png
 │   │   │   ├── boots.png
 │   │   │   ├── Coat.png